gap-system/homebrew-gap/README.md

     brew upgrade gap-system/gap/gap

-To run a quick test of the GAP Homebrew installation, start GAP and then enter the following command:
+To test the GAP Homebrew installation, call

+    brew test gap-system/gap/gap

+For the test with a more verbose output, start GAP and then call

     Read( Filename( DirectoriesLibrary("tst"), "testinstall.g" ));